TheBiob/iwpo_test_suite/readme.md

 ## Execution
 The test suite will execute things in the following order:
 1. Copy the folder specified by [folder] to a temporary location
-2. Copy iwpo to the temporary directory
-   1. Modify the tool's GML files based on the information in the .iwpotest file
-3. Run iwpo.exe with [game], [arguments] (if specified) and a generated tcp/udp port on localhost as the server argument as well as the --test-suite argument
+2. Run iwpo.exe with [game], [arguments] (if specified) and a generated tcp/udp port on localhost as the server argument as well as the --test-suite argument
-4. If iwpo.exe fails or if the file specified by [output] does not exist -\> fail the test
+3. If iwpo.exe fails or if the file specified by [output] does not exist -\> fail the test
-   1. If skip_execute is set, succed the test
+   1. If skip_execute is set, succeed the test
-5. Run server.js with the generated tcp/udp ports on localhost
+4. Run server.mjs with the generated tcp/udp ports on localhost
-6. Execute [output].
+5. Execute [output].
    1. The output executable is now responsible for figuring out if features are working
    2. if the executable does not exit after [timeout] seconds -\> kill the process and fail the test
-7. Query server.js for test results, if errors occurred -\> fail the test
+6. Query server.js for test results, if errors occurred -\> fail the test
-8. Succeed test
+7. Succeed test

 On test fail/success:
 1) Stop server.js if it's running